ABA Rhetoric #1: ABA interventions are the most evidence-based effective autism intervention

 A good, comprehensive discussion of how and why ABA is abusive was written by an ex-ABA therapist on this Madasbirds blog.
 ABA harm and links to PTSD are also discussed in this Autistic UK article written by Shona Davison and the Appendix to the recent Labour Party Neurodiversity Manifesto.

 ABA harm often stems from its mindset.
-We think this little girl is being subjected to abusive ABA in this YouTube video .
+We think this little girl is being subjected to abusive ABA here .
 However, the video was recently shared by UK ABA to show how great ABA is at getting a child to use verbal speech!
 What do you think?
 With ABA the ends really do appear to justify the means and psychological well-being of the person is out of any ABA equation.

 ABA Rhetoric #4: Behaviour Analysis is about understanding behaviour